-- 35. Various types of documents that Defendants do not disclose are crucial to noncitizens who are facing adverse immigration action in various types of proceedings.
+- 32. Third, DHS withholds information from noncitizens whom it detains and removes based on prior removal orders.
+Although records of the prior removal proceeding are essential in evaluating whether a noncitizen has grounds to reopen that case or would otherwise qualify for some relief, DHS endeavors to promptly remove such noncitizens without providing them the records that show why they are being removed. - 33.
+Various types of documents that Defendants do not disclose are crucial to noncitizens who are facing adverse immigration action in various types of proceedings.
 These can include, but are not limited to: - Form I-213, Record of Deportable/Inadmissible Alien.
 The I-213 summarizes a noncitizen's immigration record, encounter with ICE, biographical information, and any criminal history.
 ICE prepares an I-213 when initiating removal proceedings and often introduces it as evidence against a noncitizen in immigration court. - Notes from asylum or credible fear interviews.
-These notes summarize answers given by noncitizens during asylum interviews before USCIS or "credible fear" interviews.2 Months or years later, ICE attorneys rely on these notes in cross-examining asylum applicants in immigration court. - Prior application materials.
-DHS also does not disclose records of any prior applications in a noncitizen's file.
-Such materials often directly bear on a noncitizen's eligibility for a benefit or for relief from removal. - Records of prior removal proceedings.
-Noncitizens who have previously been ordered removed are not provided with their Notice to Appear or other charging documents, removal decision, or other
+These notes summarize answers given by noncitizens during asylum interviews before USCIS or "credible fear" interviews.4 Months or years later, ICE attorneys rely on these notes in cross-examining asylum applicants in immigration court.